xmaptools/XMapTools_Developers/Compilation_2025.md

 - Edit the name to "XMapTools" and click Ok.

 - In the the main MATLAB window and the Project tab, click on "Compiler Task Manager" and select the task by clicking in XMapTools Standalone Application.
-- Add the following folders manually (important):
+- Add the following folders manually from the project browser using right-click Add to Project Content and Add Label > Additional File:
   - Program/Addons/BingoAntidote/Databases/
   - Program/Addons/BingoAntidote/Dev/
   - Program/Core/
   - Program/Dev/Data_Std_LAICPMS/
   - Program/Dev/help
   - Program/Dev/help/img

+- Remove the label "artefact" to the html help files and add the label "Additional File".

 - Select "Fetch MATLAB Runtime" option and change the name to XMapToolsInstaller_macOS or XMapToolsInstaller_Windows.